Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 I had a bunch of friends, and they all sat down.

-And uh that's all I have to say about that.
+And that's all I have to say about that.

-I mean, this that that that might be a um uh a factor uh in in some cases, but you you look, you cannot, you cannot remove from the equation the express design of militant feminism to accomplish just this.
+But you cannot remove from the equation the express design of militant feminism to accomplish just this.

-Uh you're you're talking about natural factors that occurred.
+You're talking about natural factors that occurred.

-I mean, those households where there were uh few or no men after World War II, the women in those households were not exhibiting and employing an ideology in order to change the world.
+I mean, those households where there were few or no men after World War II, the women in those households were not exhibiting and employing an ideology in order to change the world.

-But the militant feminism in the modern era since the late 60s and the early 70s has been specifically about defining normal male characteristics as sick, in need of repair, fixing, predatory, what have you, and normal female characteristics as the norm for everybody.
+But militant feminism in the modern era since the late 60s and the early 70s has been specifically about defining normal male characteristics as sick, in need of repair, fixing, predatory, what have you, and normal female characteristics as the norm for everybody.

 As we talked about earlier, women have about 20,000 communication events a day.

-I I'd like to know how you tabulate a communication event.
+I'd like to know how you tabulate a communication event.

 I mean, how many do I have in the course of this show?

-Is this one communication event, or is every call a communication event, or is every time I open my mouth and swallow and take a breath of communication event?
+Or is every time I open my mouth and swallow and take a breath a communication event?

 What is a communication event?